Romitou/Wolfo/CONTRIBUTING.md

-# Contribuer à Woflo
+# Contribute to Woflo
-🌐 Would you like to read this document in English?
-Please visit [this link](https://github.com/Romitou/Wolfo/blob/master/CONTRIBUTING_EN.md).
+🌐 Would you like to read this document in French?
+Please visit [this link](https://github.com/Romitou/Wolfo/blob/master/CONTRIBUTING_FR.md).

-Bienvenue !
-Nous sommes très heureux pour l'intérêt que vous portez à ce projet.
+Welcome!
+We are very happy for your interest in this project.
-Sachez que nous sommes bienveillants et nous espérons recevoir votre contribution.
+Please know that we are very sympathetic and we look forward to receiving your contribution.

-Même si vous n'êtes que nouveau en Skript, vous pouvez contribuer au même titre qu'un développeur avancé.
+Even if you are only new to Skript, you can contribute as an advanced developer.
-En effet, certaines simples contributions peuvent s'avérer très utiles si vous ne maîtrisez pas Skript.
+Indeed, some simple contributions can be very useful if you do not master Skript.

-## 💡 Suggérer vos idées et vos propositions d'amélioration
+## 💡 Suggesting your ideas and suggestions for improvement
-Vos retours restent au coeur de nos préoccupations.
-Afin que notre projet plaise au plus de monde possible, vos retours sont les meilleurs moyens de nous améliorer.
-Nous adorions que vous nous en faites part.
+Your feedback remains at the heart of our concerns.
+In order for our project to please as many people as possible, your feedback is the best way to improve us.
+We love to hear from you.

-## 🌐 Traduire et améliorer la précision des textes de la configuration
+## 🌐 Translating and improving the accuracy of the configuration texts
-Nous n'avons pas beaucoup de temps pour vérifier l'orthographe et la conjugaison de nos phrases.
-Si vous êtes un pro de la langue française, votre aide sera évidemment la bienvenue.
+We don't have a lot of time to check the spelling and conjugation of our sentences.
+If you are a French language pro, your help will obviously be welcome.

-Nous souhaitons que ce projet puisse être exploité par le maximum de personne possible.
-Pour cela, nous publions ce script sur différentes plateformes de différents pays.
+We hope that this project can be used by as many people as possible.
+To do so, we are publishing this script on different platforms in different countries.

-## 🐛 Effectuer différents tests sur votre serveur (afin de trouver des bugs)
+## 🐛 Perform different tests on your server (in order to find bugs)
-Cette contribution est une des plus importantes : corriger des dysfonctionnements.
-Si vous réussissez à trouver quelque chose qui ne fonctionne pas comme il le devrait, n'hésitez pas à ouvrir une rapport de bug.
+This contribution is one of the most important: correcting malfunctions.
+If you manage to find something that doesn't work as it should, don't hesitate to open a bug report.

-## 👥 Contribuer au code
+## 👥 Contribute to the code
-Vous souhaitez ajouter des fonctionnalités, corriger des bugs ou tout simplement modifier le code ?
-Vous pouvez passer par GitHub pour proposer vos modifications.
-Voici un court tutoriel pour vous aider.
+You want to add features, fix bugs or simply modify the code?
+You can go through GitHub to propose your modifications.
+Here is a short tutorial to help you.

-### 1. Créer une copie du code (= fork)
+### 1. create a copy of the code (= fork)
-Pour cela, rien de plus simple !
-Appuyez sur le bouton `Fork` situé en haut à droite à côté du bouton `Star`.
-Cette action permettra de cloner le code sur votre compte, toutes les modifications que vous allez effectuer n'auront aucune influence sur le code principal.
+For that, nothing could be simpler!
+Press the `Fork` button located in the upper right hand corner next to the `Star` button.
+This action will clone the code to your account, any changes you make will have no influence on the main code.

-### 2. Éditer le code
+### 2. Edit Code
-Nous vous conseillons d'utiliser un éditeur comme Visual Studio Code qui intègre directement le terminal Git pour effectuer vos modifications en quelques clics.
-Vous pouvez de même utiliser GitHub Desktop si vous n'avez pas d'éditeurs incluant Git.
-Une fois qu'un fichier a été modifié, vous devez le `commit` en fournissant un nom court du sujet des modifications (ex: `Fix scoreboard players`).
-Une fois que tous vos `commits` sont enregistrés, vous devrez `push` vos modifications (= envoyer vos modifications).
+We recommend that you use an editor like Visual Studio Code that integrates directly with the Git terminal to make your changes in a few clicks.
+You can also use GitHub Desktop if you don't have an editor that includes Git.
+Once a file has been edited, you need to "commit" it by providing a short name for the subject of the changes (e.g., `Fix scoreboard players`).
+Once all your `commits` are saved, you'll need to push your changes (= send your changes).

-### 3. Proposer vos modifications
+### 3. Submit your changes
-Vous avez modifié tous vos fichiers et vous souhaitez soumettre vos modifications ?
-Rien de plus simple : cliquez sur l'onglet `Pull requests` puis sur `New pull request`.
-Changez la `base repository` en `Romitou/Wolfo` et `base` en `dev`.
-Vérifier que le `head repository` corresponde au votre et que `compare` corresponde à `dev`.
-Vous ne voyez pas ces termes ?
-Cliquez sur `compare across forks`.
-Cliquez ensuite sur `Create pull request`, ajoutez un titre et une description à vous changements et envoyez.
-Parfait !
+You have modified all your files and you wish to submit your changes?
+Nothing could be easier: click on the `Pull requests` tab and then on `New pull request`.
+Change the `base repository` to `Romitou/Wolfo` and `base` to `dev`.
+Check that the `head repository` matches yours and `compare` matches `dev`.
+Don't you see these terms?
+Click `compare across forks`.
+Then click `Create pull request`, add a title and description to your changes and submit.
+Great!

-### 4. Revue du code
+### 4. Code Review
-Nous aurons peut-être remarqué des choses à modifier sur votre code. **2 personnes minimum** devront approuver vos changements.
-Si quelque chose est à modifier, pas de panique !
-Ce n'est pas grave, vous devrez modifier votre code en fonction des revues en suivant le même tutoriel (`2. Éditer le code`).
-Une fois tout bon, vos modifications seront publiées, félicitations !
+We may have noticed some things to change about your code. **2 people minimum** will have to approve your changes.
+If something needs to be changed, don't panic!
+It doesn't matter, you will have to modify your code according to the reviews by following the same tutorial (`2.
+Editing the code`).
+Once all good, your changes will be published, congratulations!

-**Remarque: si vous avez la moindre question, n'hésitez surtout pas à venir nous voir sur note [Discord](https://discord.gg/37nvkpk).**
+**Note: if you have any question, don't hesitate to come and see us on note [Discord](https://discord.gg/37nvkpk).**